rdowdy/disney-streaming-takehome/README.md

 ## Areas In Need Of Improvement

+### Add unit tests
+* There are currently no unit tests.
+I made the decision not to include unit tests for this because I knew that the project would already consume a large portion of my nights and weekends, and I wanted to limit the scope of time.
+If given more time, I consider unit tests to be part of the Definition of Done, and would employ TDD to develop a project/feature/bug.

 ### Improve class hierarchy for models.
 * Some of the models I created, like the different title classes under `src/models/title`, could be reworked to take more advantage of inheritance or polymorphism.